Apaches' fight over Arizona copper mine goes before US court

 OAK FLAT

 Apaches call the mountainous area Chi’chil Bildagoteel.
 It has ancient oak groves, traditional plants and living beings that tribal members say are essential to their religion and culture.
-Those things exist in other places, but Apache Stronghold says they have unique power within Oak Flat.
+Those things exist elsewhere, but Apache Stronghold says they have unique power within Oak Flat.

+It's where Pike had her coming-of-age ceremony and a place she likened to a corridor where Apaches speak to the creator and other deities, part of a religion intertwined with the land.

+“Without the spirit, then there's nothing at all,” she said in Wednesday's hearing.
+“All that cannot be taken away.
+It cannot be destroyed.”

 Apaches have camped out there in protest.
-Former San Carlos Apache Chairman Wendsler Nosie Sr., who leads Apache Stronghold, also moved to the site.
+Nosie, a former San Carlos Apache chairman, moved to the site in late 2019.

 The Society for American Archaeology has said the area is of great significance archaeologically within the U.S. Southwest.